 About Charles Bazerman

-Charles Bazerman is Professor and Chair of the Department of Education at the University of California, Santa Barbara.
-His many publicatilons include Writing Selves / Writing Societies (co-edited with David R. Russell and available on this site) and What Writing Does and How It Does It (co-edited with Paul Prior).
+Charles Bazerman is Professor and past Chair of the Department of Education at the University of California, Santa Barbara.
+His many publications include Writing Selves / Writing Societies (co-edited with David R. Russel), Shaping Written Knowledge, A Rhetoric of Literate Action, and A Theory of Literate Action.
 His book, The Languages of Edison's Light, won the Association of American Publisher's award for the best scholarly book of 1999 in the History of Science and Technology.

 Publication History: This edition of the book is adapted from the fifth edition of The Informed Writer, published in 1995 by Houghton Mifflin.
 Previous editions, all by Houghton Mifflin, appeared in 1992 (4th ed.), 1989 (3rd ed.), 1985 (2nd ed.), and 1981 (1st ed.).